Understanding Permissions and Access to Electronic Honors Theses

 - LITS will archive and generate a permanent url directly to your thesis, enabling you to easily link to it and share it.

-- Only accessible to current MHC faculty, students, and staff.
+- Only accessible to current MHC faculty, students, staff, and alumnae.
 Theses in this category require a valid MHC login in order to read or download.
 It is not dependent on IP range or even through VPN access; a login is required.

 - Descriptive information about your thesis, such as the title, subject(s), or abstract, remain fully accessible, will be added to the Library and Five College catalog, and may show up in search engine results, but your thesis, and any accompanying materials, cannot be viewed or downloaded unless the user has a valid MHC login.